accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 2. Open "Preview with screen reader", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
-3. Identify the complex information-conveying shapes in the original document.
+3. Identify in the original document the complex shapes conveying information.
-4. Check in PAC that the alternatives (ALT element or content linked by an adjacent link) contain all the information needed to understand the content with which the complex form is associated.
+4. Check in PAC that the alternatives (ALT element or content linked by an adjacent link) contain all the information needed to understand the content with which the complex shape is associated.
 6. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}